 Executive Meddling: Basically, this is the whole reason why the sequels exist in the first place — but Sid Sheinberg had insisted on certain changes to be made in the first movie.

-One of Sid Sheinberg's changes, from "Professor Brown" to "Doc Brown" has become integral in Back to the Future culture.
+One of Sid Sheinberg's changes, from "Professor Brown" to "Doc Brown", has become integral in Back to the Future culture.
 (Just how much so is suggested by Michael J. Fox's repeated bloopers in filming The Frighteners: he called the Judge character "Doc".)
 He also insisted on Emmett Brown's chimpanzee pet being changednote his reasoning was that movies with chimps didn't make money; when Clint Eastwood's Any Which Way films were pointed out, he retorted "That was an orangutan.", which became the dog Einstein, and requested Marty's mother's name go from Meg to Lorraine (his wife's name).
 The last note is mentioned in the first film's trivia in regards to the title, to which the Bobs adamantly stuck to their guns.

 Cost considerations forced a complete change in the tactic to return to 1985 in Part I, from powered by a nuclear test explosion to powered by the lightning bolt.
 By all accounts, it was a major improvement, as keeping it "local" in Hill Valley added an immediate urgency and gave Doc something to do with the clock tower (in the original script, he simply watched from a mountainside).

 The Red Stapler: The DeLorean.
 At the time the movie came out the Delorean Motor Company had been bankrupt for almost 3 years and DeLoreans were considered a failed car.
 Nowadays there's an active "time machine conversion" community, DeLorean dealers, and DeLorean conventions — all because of Back to the Future.
 There's apparently even a company in Texas that bought the rights to the design and is making new DeLoreans.

 Urban Legend of Zelda: Once real-life history got into the decade of the 2010s, pretty much every year there would be a picture claiming that that day was the day Marty went to when he went to the future (with the date being photoshopped to the current date).
 It's easy to tell the fakes, since the real years in the movies all end in 5.
 Now that the real date has passed, only time will tell if these fakes will stop being made.

 The first movie